 Now finally control chart can be developed using 2D line graph plot:

 Control chart (x) using mean + 3 sigma and mean – 3 sigma control limits

-Now analysis of chart needs to be performed, and noticed that there are two data points (two weeks) which are beyond the control limits and that is what we need to do investigation further.
-As I mentioned earlier that control limit help us to determine that whether or not corrective action are in need.
-When data points are beyond control limit, it shows that variability is not natural.
+Now we need to analyze charts.
+There are two data points (two weeks), which are beyond the control limits and that is what we need to do investigation further.
+As I mentioned earlier that control limit helps us to determine whether or not corrective action is in need.
+When data points are beyond the control limit, it shows that variability is not natural.

-One important point is that as we need to remove special cause i.e. two weeks, we may chose brainstorming tool to understand what events held during those two weeks that are contributing to special cause variation.
-In agile methodology this can be done as part of Iteration retrospective.
-In this case objective of iteration retrospective would be to determine what needs be done to bring testing process under control.
+What events held during those two weeks contributing to special cause variation.
+In agile, we can do this in the Iteration retrospective.
+In this case, the goal of iteration, retrospective would be to determine what can we do to bring the testing process under control.

-In short, control chart is an effective tool to understand whether process is stable with time and producing results within acceptable limits and in random manner.
+In short, the control chart is a useful tool to understand whether a process is stable with time and producing results within acceptable limits and in a random manner.